RetroDECK/ES-DE/USERGUIDE.md

 Last Ninja 2 (Disk 2 of 2).d64
 ```

 It's of course also possible to skip this type of directory structure and put all the games in the root folder, but then there will be multiple entries for the same game which is not so tidy.
+Another approach would be to put all the files in the root folder and the hide the game files, showing only the .m3u playlist.
+But it's probably quite confusing to start a game that looks like a single-disk game and then be prompted for disk swaps by the emulator.

 When setting up games in this fashion, it's recommended to scrape the directory in addition to the .m3u file as it looks nicer to see images and metadata for the games also when browsing the folders.
 ES fully supports scraping folders, although some metadata is not included for folders for logical reasons.
 If you only scrape the folders and not the actual game files, it looks ok when browsing, but when a game is part of a collection, the metadata and images will be missing there.
 This includes the **Last played** and **All games** collections for instance.
 Also note that while it's possible to mark a folder as a favorite, it will never be part of a collection, such as **Favorites**.